-The Mill Creek - Collins Creek Rehabilitation project is a sewer rehabilitation project planned for the portion of the Antioch area near Interstate 24 and Bell Road.
-The area evaluated for rehabilitation includes approximately 69,000 linear feet of gravity sewer, including sewers up to 42 inches in diameter.
+The Mill Creek - Collins Creek Rehabilitation project is a sewer rehabilitation project planned for a portion of the Antioch area near Interstate 24 and Bell Road.
+The area evaluated for rehabilitation included approximately 69,000 linear feet of gravity sewer, including sewers up to 42 inches in diameter.
 Design began on November 2, 2021, and as design progressed, Metro determined that the project should be split into two projects for construction.
 Design of Mill Creek - Collins Creek Rehabilitation - Area 1 was completed in May 2022, and design of Mill Creek - Collins Creek Rehabilitation - Area 2 was completed in June 2022.
-Advertisement for construction is anticipated to begin in the upcoming quarter for Area 1.
-Area 2 will advertise for construction in 2023.
+Advertisement for construction is anticipated to occur in late 2023 for both projects.